-Law and Society Major Resources
+Law & Society Major Resources

 The Law and Society major is designed to enhance students’ knowledge of politics, policy, governance, and government ranging from a global to a local perspective.
 It will help them become knowledgeable citizens capable of reasoned judgments on political issues and ideas.